Overview

 ALUS

-Restoration and enhancement (of approximately 208 acres) at 11 wetlands on agricultural land in Ontario’s Great Lakes, St. Lawrence and Ottawa River Watersheds.
-70 farmers in Ontario’s Great Lakes, St. Lawrence and Ottawa River watersheds from 11 municipalities and counties across Ontario will participate throughout the project.
+Restoration and enhancement (of approximately 280 acres) at 72 wetlands on agricultural land in Ontario’s Great Lakes, St. Lawrence and Ottawa River Watersheds.
+Seventy farmers in Ontario’s Great Lakes, St. Lawrence and Ottawa River watersheds from 11 municipalities and counties across Ontario participated in the project.

 Ausable Bayfield Conservation Authority